exom-dev/mker/README.md

 # Getting started

-You can install mker just like any other npm package.
+You can install mker just like any other npm package (COMING SOON).

 ```shell
 npm i mker --save